Background

 Antibodies are very important in human health.
 They find and recognize foreign objects (called "antigens") in our bodies and help us fight off infection, especially when we become sick.
 They work by either preventing viruses or harmful bacteria or other foreign antigens from entering our cells or they actually activate the cells responsible for killing viruses or other pathogens.

 Antibodies have an immunoglobulin form that looks like a Y shaped molecule (Fig. 1).
 The fragment antigen binding (Fab) region contacts an antigen, such as a bacteria or virus, through its variable domains, which are highly variable.
 These are the regions that are recombined and mutated to produce a large repertoire of antibodies, which allows the antibodies to recognize so many different foreign antigens.
-The tips of these molecules have loops, called complementarity determining regions (CDRs), that directly make contact with an antigen.
-Our lab focuses on the fragment antigen binding (Fab) region, which contacts an antigen, and thus is important for vaccine design studies and for designing antibodies as therapeutics.
+The tips of these molecules have loops, called complementarity determining regions (CDRs), that directly make contact with an antigen. |

 Figure 1.
 Antibody Molecule